alexberrian/JamInTune/README.md

 ```
 jam = jam_out(bias=-5)  # Shifts the tuned recording 5 semitones down, i.e. 5 piano keys down
 ```

+## Acceptable Inputs
+This code will take in and write out whatever [`soundfile`](https://pypi.org/project/SoundFile/) can read as audio.
+However, I have only tested with `.wav` formats due to time constraints.

 ## How It Works
 The code works in three steps: